cd-4/syft/README.md

 # syft
-A program for optimal file browsing, movement, and renaming.
+A program for optimal file browsing, renaming, and movement.

 ##### Welcome
 This was designed out of necessity, since my meme folder was becoming unwieldy.
 For that reason, there isn't much fluff on the program.